mimmi20/monolog-laminas-factory/README.md

 return [
     'log' => [
+        \Laminas\Log\Logger::class => [
             'handlers' => [
                 'myHandlerName' => [
                     'type' => 'buffer',
                     'options' => [
                         'handler' => [], // Required: Registered Handler to wrap
                         'bufferLimit' => 0, // Optional: How many entries should be buffered at most, beyond that the oldest items are removed from the buffer.
                         'level' => \Psr\Log\LogLevel::DEBUG, // Optional: The minimum logging level at which this handler will be triggered
                         'bubble' => true, // Optional: Whether the messages that are handled can bubble up the stack or not 'flushOnOverflow' => true, // Optional: If true, the buffer is flushed when the max size has been reached, by default oldest entries are discarded

                         'formatter' => [], // Optional: Formatter for the handler.
                         'processors' => [], // Optional: Processors for the handler.
+                    ],
                 ],
             ],
         ],